Bicarbonate: Physiological role

-produced as a waste product of the oxidation of sugars in the mitochondria reacts with water in a reaction catalyzed by carbonic anhydrase to form H2CO3, which is in equilibrium with the cation and anion HCO3-.
+produced as a waste product of the oxidation of sugars in the mitochondria reacts with water in a reaction catalyzed by carbonic anhydrase to form H2CO3, which is in equilibrium with the cation and anion HCO_{3}-.
 It is then carried to the lung, where the reverse reaction occurs and gas is released.
 In the kidney (left), cells (green) lining the proximal tubule conserve bicarbonate by transporting it from the glomerular filtrate in the lumen (yellow) of the nephron back into the blood (red).
 The exact stoichiometry in the kidney is omitted for simplicity.

 Bicarbonate is a vital component of the pH buffering system of the human body (maintaining acid–base homeostasis).
-70%–75% of in the body is converted into carbonic acid (H2CO3), which is the conjugate acid of HCO3- and can quickly turn into it.
+70%–75% of in the body is converted into carbonic acid (H2CO3), which is the conjugate acid of HCO_{3}- and can quickly turn into it.

 With carbonic acid as the central intermediate species, bicarbonate – in conjunction with water, hydrogen ions, and carbon dioxide – forms this buffering system, which is maintained at the volatile equilibrium required to provide prompt resistance to pH changes in both the acidic and basic directions.
 This is especially important for protecting tissues of the central nervous system, where pH changes too far outside of the normal range in either direction could prove disastrous (see acidosis or alkalosis).
 Recently it has been also demonstrated that cellular bicarbonate metabolism can be regulated by mTORC1 signaling.

 Additionally, bicarbonate plays a key role in the digestive system.
 It raises the internal pH of the stomach, after highly acidic digestive juices have finished in their digestion of food.
 Bicarbonate also acts to regulate pH in the small intestine.
 It is released from the pancreas in response to the hormone secretin to neutralize the acidic chyme entering the duodenum from the stomach.